DataDalton/Minecraft-Performance-Guide/Java Arguments/README.md

 The flag `-XX:+UseNUMA` forces the enabling of NUMA.

 `-XX:+UseNUMA` can be safely removed from AMD Ryzen MCM and Threadripper CPUs.
 The NUMA flag ensures that CPUs are able to access RAM uniformly, however, with AMD Ryzen MCM and Threadripper CPUs the cores already perform memory access uniformly.
 Typically, this flag may not even be needed as the Java Virtual Machine should now automatically detect if NUMA is actually needed.
+AMD Ryzen MCM and Threadripper CPUs should automatically disable this flag, however, you may want to manually remove it.

 There may be slight increases or decreases in performance based upon the usage of this flag, however, with modern CPUs there should not be too much of a difference, as well as based upon RAM.